Mayoralty of Pete Buttigieg: Policing

-Richard Boykins
+Darryl Boykins

 In 2012, after a federal investigation ruled that South Bend police had illegally recorded telephone calls of several officers, Buttigieg demoted police chief Darryl Boykins.
 Boykins had first been appointed in 2008 by Mayor Stephen Luecke and reappointed by Buttigieg earlier in 2012.
 Buttigieg also dismissed the department's communications director, the one who had actually "discovered the recordings but continued to record the line at Boykins' command".
 The police communications director alleged that the recordings captured four senior police officers making racist remarks and discussing illegal acts.
 The city is 26% black, but only 6% of the police force is black.
 Buttigieg has written that his "first serious mistake as mayor" came shortly after taking office in 2012, when he decided to ask for Boykins's resignation.
 The city's first ever African American police chief accepted the request.
 However, the next day, backed by supporters and legal counsel, Boykins requested reinstatement.
 When Buttigieg denied this request, Boykins sued South Bend for racial discrimination, making the argument that such a taping policy had been present under previous white police chiefs.
 Buttigieg settled the suits brought by Boykins and the four officers out of court for over $800,000.
 A federal judge ruled in 2015 that Boykins's recordings violated the Federal Wiretap Act.
 He called for the eradication of racial bias in the police force.
 Buttigieg's handling of the matter, including his ousting of Boykins, was seen as hurting his relationship with the city's African American community.

 During his 2020 presidential campaign, Buttigieg came under pressure from political opponents to release the tapes, but said that doing so would be a violation of the Wiretap Act.
-Since 2012, the City Council had been fighting in court for the mayors' office to comply with a subpoena of the police department that the Council had issued for the audio recordings in question.
+Since 2012, the South Bend Common Council (city council) had been fighting in court for the mayors' office to comply with a subpoena of the police department that the Council had issued for the audio recordings in question.
 The subpoena had been issued to facilitate their investigation of Boykins' removal as police chief.
-However, the officers' featuring in the recordings have fought the City Council in court to block the public release.
-In April 2019, St. Joseph Superior Court Judge Steven Hostetler ruled the effort by the City Council to obtain the tapes had legal merit warranting a trial.
-On May 10, 2021, St. Joseph Superior Court Judge Steven Hostetler found the officers lacked legal standing to prevent the Council from being given the recordings.
+However, the officers' featuring in the recordings have fought the Common Council in court to block the public release.
+In April 2019, St. Joseph Superior Court Judge Steven Hostetler ruled that the effort by the Common Council to obtain the tapes had legal merit warranting a trial.
+On May 10, 2021, St. Joseph Superior Court Judge Steven Hostetler further held that the officers lacked legal standing to prevent the Council from being given the recordings.
 The officers appealed the ruling in a brief filed with the Indiana Court of Appeals.
-The appeals court reversed Hostetler's ruling.
+The appeals court reversed Hostetler's ruling; instead finding that the officers had standing.
 This opened the possibility of a trial to block the release.
 In August 2022, the Common Council filed an appeal to the Indiana Supreme Court.
+In January 2023, the Indiana Supreme Court refused to hear the appeal, allowing the Appeals Court's holding to stand, and clearing the path for a trial to decide on the possible release of the tapes.